 Loved by drinkers the world over, whiskies aged in fortified wine casks represent many of the most popular and highly awarded styles in the category.

 Fortified wines were particularly popular in the UK during the boom years of Scotch whisky production in the 19th century, so the casks were in plentiful and cheap supply.
 Scottish distillers would age their whiskies in the casks used to transport sherry and port from Spain and Portugal.
 Sherry and port cask-aged whiskies became the defining style of Speyside in particular, a region which still produces more than half of the single malt whisky in Scotland.

 Today, the world is in the middle of a malt whisky explosion, and the sherry and port influenced style popular in Scotland is now widely imitated by producers around the globe.

-In Japan, Taiwan, Australia and elsewhere, modern distillers frequently employ fortified wine casks for ageing to create the styles of malt that both whisky drinkers, and competition judges, love.
+In Japan, Taiwan, Australia and elsewhere, modern distillers frequently employ fortified wine casks for ageing to create this styles of single malt that whisky drinkers love.

 But there’s a problem.
 These days, not as many people drink sherry and port, so there are less new casks of those wines being produced.
 Also, due to more modern transport methods, barrels are no longer used to move wines from one country to another.
 These factors mean that there are not nearly as many used port and sherry casks available for the booming whisky industry to use.
 As such, many casks are now “seasoned” with fortified wines specifically for the purpose of ageing whisky.
 This means that cheap sherry or port is stored in the casks for a short period of time, or in some cases is forced into the wood grain with high-pressure steam.